01-edu/public/subjects/firingrange/README.md

 - have a size of X = Y = Z = 0,5.
 - have a speed of 10000.

-The First-person template and all needed assets can be found in the Firing Range folder.

-When finished, your project should look like the executable example on the folder or the “Expected Result” video.
+When finished, your project should look like the executable example on the folder or the ["Expected Result" video](https://youtu.be/EBibaN-dh_0).

 > Don’t forget to zip up the project compile and save everything for peer correction.